OldSneerJaw/synctos/README.md

 ### Definition file

-A document definitions file contains all the document types that belong to a single Sync Gateway bucket/database.
+A document definitions file specifies all the document types that belong to a single Sync Gateway bucket/database.
 Such a file can contain either a plain JavaScript object or a JavaScript function that returns the documents' definitions wrapped in an object.

 For example, a document definitions file implemented as an object: